-According to Plunkett Research estimates, U.S. car and light truck sales will total from 14.4 to 14.9 million units for 2012 provided the economy does not slow significantly during the final quarter of the year.
+According to Plunkett Research estimates, U.S. car and light truck sales will total from 15.6 million to 16.2 million units for 2013 provided the economy does not slow significantly during the final quarter of the year.
 This would represent excellent growth from 14.5 million during 2012, 13 million units during 2011 and 11.55 million units during 2010.

 The biggest upward trend in auto sales has been in China.
-While estimates of its annual unit sales vary widely, China has clearly become the world’s largest car market, and it appeared to be on track to sell 20 million units in 2012.
-The China Association of Automobile Manufacturers states that its members manufactured 18 million units during 2010, some of which were for export.
+While estimates of its annual unit sales vary widely, China has clearly become the world’s largest car market.
+And the market was running at about a 20 million units pace for the first seven months of 2013.
+SUV growth has been particularly strong in Europe, as it has been throughout the world.
 Meanwhile, China’s government has a great deal of control over the market, as it may increase sales by encouraging new auto loans, or decrease sales by adding new registration fees or restricting traffic in major cities in order to reduce congestion and pollution.

-There are approximately 240 million vehicles in operation in the United States.
+There are approximately 250 million vehicles in operation in the United States.
 Around the world, there were about 1 billion cars and light trucks on the road in 2013, a number that is growing by roughly 40 million yearly.

-All major car makers are aggressively pushing their smaller, high efficiency vehicles due to both high gasoline prices and government mandates that auto manufacturers meet high average miles per gallon rules.
-At the same time, engineers are pushing technological changes in their larger cars and light trucks in order to enhance their fuel efficiency.
-GM is betting heavily on its Chevrolet Cruze, a small sedan capable of 36 mpg on the highway and stuffed with convenience features that consumers appreciate.
+All major car makers are aggressively pushing their smaller, high efficiency vehicles due to both high gasoline prices and government mandates that auto manufacturers meet high average miles-per-gallon rules.
+At the same time, engineers are pushing technological changes in their larger cars and trucks in order to enhance their fuel efficiency.
+GM is betting heavily on its Chevrolet Cruze, a small sedan capable of 36 miles per gallon (mpg) on the highway and stuffed with convenience features that consumers appreciate.
 Ford’s revamped Fusion earned rave reviews, and it comes in either a hybrid model or a standard engine version that gets 31 mpg on the highway.
-Chrysler will be relying heavily on its relationship with Fiat for new, fuel efficient models.
+Chrysler is relying heavily on its relationship with Fiat for new, fuel efficient models.
 Honda, Volkswagen, Toyota, Hyundai, Nissan and Peugeot all have invested in new, advanced small cars.
-Luxury brands like Mercedes and Audi each have relatively small cars on the market and will steadily introduce a wide range of fuel efficient designs.
-BMW will introduce its iSeries high efficiency cars in 2014, including a three-cylinder engine that will power a new hybrid.
+All major luxury brands like Mercedes, BMW, Lexus and Audi have relatively small cars on the market and will steadily introduce a wide range of fuel efficient designs.
+BMW introduced its iSeries high efficiency cars in 2013, including a three-cylinder engine that is part of a new plug-in hybrid.

-One of the most disappointing trends has been the introduction of plug-in hybrids (PHEVs) and electric vehicles such as GM’s Volt, which debuted in very low production volume as a 2011 model.
-This car includes a gasoline-powered engine capable of charging its batteries for those occasions when it is not convenient to plug in and, that provides a boost to acceleration when needed.
-Nissan offers competition in the electric vehicle sector with the 2011 launch of its all-electric model called Leaf, initially in very low volume.
-However, the high prices and limited range of batteries will cause many consumers to stay away from electric cars.
-This market is likely to begin rapid growth when advanced batteries become available at lower cost, which may take until 2020 or so.
+One of the most disappointing launches has been GM’s Volt, which debuted in very low production volume as a 2011 model.
+This car includes a gasoline-powered engine capable of charging its batteries for those occasions when it is not convenient to plug in as well as providing a boost to acceleration when needed.
+Nissan offers competition in the electric vehicle sector with its all-electric model called Leaf, also selling in modest volume.
+The high prices and limited range of batteries will cause many consumers to stay away from electric cars.
+This market is likely to begin rapid growth when advanced batteries become available at a lower cost, which may take until 2020 or so.
 Many of the world’s top research organizations are working steadily on this challenge.